 You need to be comfortable that they will make the same choices as you.

 The person you appoint must have a clear understanding of your views on medical treatment and be able to carry them out for you.
 This is very important if there comes a situation where they may have to refuse medical treatment that may prolong your life unnecessarily.

-When creating your enduring power of attorney (medical), you can nominate a back-up person to make decisions in the vent your power of attorney is not able to do the role (for example, a temporary of permanent illness).
+You can also appoint multiple medical treatment decision makers as a back-up in the event your first appointee is not able to do the role (for example, a temporary or permanent illness).

 Consult with your family

 It is a good idea to discuss your decision to appoint a medical treatment decision maker with your family.
 Your family needs to know that the person you appoint has the power to make decisions about your medical treatment which may conflict with their own wishes.